pcmarks/ddd_elixir_demo_stage1/README.md

     * Produces the web pages
     * Uses Bootstrap for web page styling (Phoenix default)
     * Accesses the Shipping Application via the Phoenix Controllers
-    * Implements a JSON API via View rendering
+    * Exposes a JSON API
-* Elm
+* Elm (Client)
-  * Single Page Application
+  * Single Page Application.
-  * Accesses the Domain Model using a Phoenix JSON API via the Phoenix Controllers (and Views)
+  * Accesses the Domain Model using a Phoenix JSON API via the same Phoenix Router,  Controllers (and Views) used by the Phoenix client.
-  * Only uses [W3.CSS](https://www.w3schools.com/w3css/) for web page styling - no JavaScript
+  * Only uses [W3.CSS](https://www.w3schools.com/w3css/) for web page styling - no JavaScript (so far).

 ## Installation and Operation
 Elixir, Phoenix, and Elm need to be installed first.
 Phoenix/Elixir installation instructions can be found [in the Phoenix documentation](https://hexdocs.pm/phoenix/installation.html#content).
 An Elm installation guide can be found at the [Elm website](https://guide.elm-lang.org/install.html).
 W3CSS styling can be downloaded, however, this applicaiont accesses the style sheets via a CDN.